SlabyLol/YouAreAnIdiotFanmade/README.md

 # YouAreAnIdiotFanmade
-So this is a fanmade website of youareanidiot.org if you know it you should check this :
+So this is a fanmade website of youareanidiot.org if you know it you should check this : https://slabylol.github.io/YouAreAnIdiotFanmade/ NOTE: IT DOESN'T INTERACTS NOT WHIT YOUR COMPUTER OR MOBILE PHONE BUT WHIT THE BROWSER WHEN YOUR ON THIS PAGE!!

+Made by: Tobias (Crew Leader)